paulbartell/CSE-14X-Section-Code/12wi143/03-Tests/section_three.md

 White Box Testing -- from the perspective of the coder

 Writing a test:
  -  Take one or two methods together
  -  Write code that does something using our class
-- create an expectation for what we think it will do
+ -  Create an expectation for what we think it will do
  -  Write code that checks if what the methods did is what we expected

     #!java
     public class Test {